npms-io/npms-analyzer/docs/architecture.md

 #### Evaluators

-The evaluators take the information that was previously collected and evaluate different aspects of the module.
+The evaluators take the information that was previously collected and evaluate different aspects of the package.
 These aspects are divide in four categories:

 - quality
 - popularity